(Note: Numbers current as of February 20, 2021.)

 The death toll from COVID-19 is likely to be far worse than currently reported.
-The Ohio Department of Health mortality data already reports that 138,444 Ohio residents died in 2020.
-That’s 25,000 more than in any other year, including 2018, the previous record year for deaths.
+The Ohio Department of Health mortality data already reports that 143,359 Ohio residents died in 2020.
+That’s nearly 20,000 more than in any other year, including 2018, the previous record year for deaths.

-Most disturbing: The state has already recorded 15,676 deaths in December.
-Never before had Ohio exceeded 14,000 deaths in a single month, much less 15,000.
-And several hundred more deaths for December have yet to be recorded in the mortality data.
+Most disturbing: The state has recorded 17,684 deaths in December.
+Never before had Ohio exceeded 14,000 deaths in a single month, much less 17,000.
+And few dozen more deaths for December are likely to be recorded in the mortality data.

-Also, the 13,342 deaths recorded in November was the first time Ohio had ever suffered 13,000 deaths in a single month.
-A few dozen more deaths for November will likely be added to the current death toll.
+The 13,842 deaths recorded in November was the first time Ohio had ever suffered 13,000 deaths in a single month.

 In short, Ohio experienced unprecedented death in 2020, including monthly records for deaths in each of the last nine months of the year.